-- Health— Some health issues such as chronic illnesses can affect how long drugs stay in the body.
+- Overall health— Some health issues or chronic illnesses can affect how long drugs stay in the body.

-It’s important to note that naltrexone doesn’t stop impairment.
+Yes.
+It’s important to point out that naltrexone doesn’t stop impairment.
 Most people who take naltrexone still experience a sense of intoxication when they drink—they just don’t experience the same “reward” from that intoxication.
-In other words, you can still get drunk on naltrexone, and experience impaired coordination or judgement—you just might not enjoy it as much.
+In other words, you can still get drunk on naltrexone, and experience impaired coordination or judgment—you just probably won’t enjoy it as much.

-It goes without saying, therefore, that you shouldn’t drive when drinking on naltrexone, or perform any other activity that requires good coordination and judgement.
+It goes without saying, therefore, that you shouldn’t drive when drinking on naltrexone, or perform any other activity that requires good coordination and judgment.
 It’s important to take the usual safety precautions if you consume alcohol.
 And yes, you can still experience a hangover as well.

-When someone takes naltrexone for alcohol addiction, their healthcare provider may recommend using the Sinclair Method.
-This typically requires you to take a tablet an hour before drinking.
-Many people wonder how the combination will feel.
-The most notable effect is that it takes away alcohol’s buzz.
-Other than that, many patients don’t feel anything.
+To a large degree, naltrexone helps change your drinking patterns because it changes how you feel when you drink alcohol.
+The most notable effect of naltrexone is that it reduces alcohol’s “buzz.”
+Other than that, many people don’t feel anything different.
 However, over time, they’ll notice that their cravings diminish.
 Some people may experience side effects as their body gets used to naltrexone.
-The drug also does not stop impairment, even though you may not feel drunk.
+The drug also does not stop impairment, even though you may not feel drunk in the same way.

 Before starting naltrexone treatment, it’s important to read more about the drug in general, and to consult with a medical professional.
 This is especially important if you have health problems linked to drinking alcohol, or are taking any kind of opioid medication, which will also be blocked by naltrexone.